lbrensk/UFBI2018.github.io/Laura.md

 View(dasypus_novemcinctus_gbif)
 ```

 This dataset contains a lot more data than we need for running ClimNA.
-Let's first transform this into a data frame and extract only the columns necessary for the ClimNA program to run.
+Let's first transform this into a data frame and extract only the columns necessary for the ClimNA program to run: occurrenceID, publishing organization code, latitude, longitude, and elevation.

 ```{r}
 data <- data.frame(dasypus_novemcinctus_gbif)